 Check Your Cottage’s Indoor Air Quality

-I’m glad to see more and more homeowners paying attention to their indoor air quality and having it tested for mold and radon.
+I’m glad to see more and more homeowners paying attention to their indoor air quality and having it tested for mould and radon.
 You should do the same at your cottage.
 It’s always important to maintain your indoor air quality in your cottage because it was closed up all winter with very little or no ventilation.

 Since you’re now back in the cottage, you’ll need to first start off by opening up the windows.
 Air it out.

 You’ll need your nose for this step.
-If you notice a strong musty smell, it could mean a moisture problem — and lots of moisture could lead to a mold problem.
+If you notice a strong musty smell, it could mean a moisture problem — and lots of moisture could lead to a mould problem.
 You need to stop the source of moisture before anything else because if you don’t you’ll be dealing with mold problems again and again.
 If it’s a small area, you can most likely clean it yourself — just make sure you have proper cleaning equipment and solution (goggles, gloves, and a respirator or mask).
 But, if the mold area is large, you need to bring in a remediation expert.

 Simple Fixes in Your Cottage